rr326/servi/README.md

 Ok, let's push this baby out. $5 for a hosted server.
 Sweet.
 Let's push our code up there.

 Oh wait.
 I probalby need to secure my server, since badguys abound.
 Let's google 'Ubuntu hardening'.
 Woa - there's a lot of stuff to do!
 Ok, go down the list.
 Oh wait - let's install Apache.
 Oh, and let's harden that a bit.
 Woa - another long list!
 What about getting my email setup so I get notified of problems?
 Another search and setup routine.
-What if I start running out of diskspace?
+What about getting notified if I run out of disk space?
 Another setup.
 What about setting up my standard zsh environment?
 Some more stuff.
 You get the picture.

 Then, let's say you want to spin up a different project.
-Do you just copy a snapshot and move build from there?
+Do you just copy a snapshot and build from there?
 What if this is a different client.
 Are you SURE your previous image is clean?
 And what about all the cruft that accumulated as you added and removed things?
 Wouldn't it be nice to start from scratch?

 So that's basically the idea behind servi.
 Build a production-quality, reasonably hardened server setup.
 Make it work easily in with your development setup.
 Make it easy to modify your core template files and update your projects.
 Keep everything in your VCS.